 A typical home inspection takes 2-3 hours and starts with the roof and exterior.
-I then work to inspect the inside of the home from top to bottom looking at everything from the structure, heating, cooling, plumbing, and electrical systems to doors, windows, and more.
-Check out my photo gallery to see examples of issues I have found.
+We then work to inspect the inside of the home from top to bottom looking at everything from the structure, heating, cooling, plumbing, and electrical systems to doors, windows, and more.
+Check out our photo gallery to see examples of issues we have found.

-A custom electronic home inspection report with detailed pictures and comments will be sent to the client in about a day (typically same day).
+A custom electronic home inspection report with detailed pictures and comments will be sent to the client and agent in less than 24 hours (often same-day).
 An interactive sample report is available.
 All inspections include supplemental information about material & system types, maintenance recommendations, and life expectancy for most components of a house.

 $335-$395 for most row homes or smaller single family homes in the Baltimore area.
-Pricing is customized based on the age and size of the property along with the travel distance and other factors including crawlspaces, other buildings on the property, etc. Payment is due prior to the start of the inspection.
+Pricing is customized based on the age and total square footage of the property along with the travel distance and other factors including crawlspaces, other buildings on the property, etc. Payment is due prior to the start of the inspection.

 Frequently Asked Questions about Home Inspections